-- The Food Fraud MOOC programs are scheduled for mid-May and mid-November each year.
+- The Food Fraud MOOC programs are scheduled in the Spring and Fall of each year.

 - Each lecture will be recorded for on-demand viewing.
 The general course content will open one week before the first lecture and close two weeks after the last lecture.